 His research centers on two disciplines: computational mathematics for material science and data-enabled industrial mathematics.

 His computational mathematics for material science research focuses on adaptive algorithms for numerical simulations of dynamic energy redistribution in advanced and new materials including spatio-temporal composites and micro-structured, multifunctional, and hierarchical metamaterials.

-Professor Berezovski was invited in 2011 to join the Department of Mathematical Sciences as a post-doc scholar.
+Mihhail Berezovski was invited in 2011 to join the Department of Mathematical Sciences at Worcester Polytechnic Institute as a post-doc scholar.
 Mihhail focused his research on numerical analysis of dynamic materials, i.e. material substances with properties variable in space and time.
 Such substances produce a very special influence upon wave propagation, especially with regard to energy accumulation and storage, as well as to material transport.
 A productive study of such effects requires the development of non-standard numerical approaches.

-Professor Berezovski is in the rock star category of teaching.
-He brings energy and excitement to the classroom.
-He is not afraid to experiment with technologies in the classroom, but it is mainly his style and humor that keeps his students alert.
-He connects with students, and they respond to him.
-This is evidenced by his evaluations.
+Mihhail is a rock star in the field of education.
+He infuses the classroom with enthusiasm and excitement.
+He is not hesitant to use new technology in the classroom, but it is mainly his style and sense of humor that keep his students engaged.
+He establishes rapport with students, and they respond to him.
+His excellent evaluations attest to this.